erimdogan/iris_prediction/README.md

 # Iris prediction
   I tried to classify Iris data set by using a model which I designed simple Neural Network.
-  I use tensorflow module to create NN.
-  I use flask module to implement my code and module on a web I used pandas module to read and use .csv file
-  I use numpy module to make changes on an arrays.
+In this data set there 5 features; SepalLengthCm, SepalWidthCm,PetalLengthCm, PetalWidthCm and Species.
+SepalLengthCm, SepalWidthCm,PetalLengthCm, PetalWidthCm: are out inputs for feeding the model.
+Species feature is the our output.
+The main goal is find right specie

 ## Model
 ### Modules
 ![image](https://user-images.githubusercontent.com/73399484/176393844-45406425-3344-40d2-96c0-09646d99fa67.png)